 - Marianne: You know, I really enjoyed our fight.

-- The Romulan commander in the Star Trek episode "Balance of Terror", as quoted above.
+- The Romulan commander in the Star Trek episode "Balance of Terror", who tells Kirk that under different circumstances they could have been friends.
 This episode was specifically inspired by the movie The Enemy Below (see the Film section above).

 Ikat'ika: I yield.
 I cannot defeat this Klingon.
 All I can do is kill him.
 And that no longer holds my interest.